Page contents

 • Don’t overmix the dough: When combining the wet and dry ingredients, mix until just combined.
 Overmixing can lead to tougher biscuits.
 Stop mixing as soon as you achieve a cohesive dough.

-• Use parchment paper or silicone baking mats: Line your baking sheets with parchment paper or silicone baking mats to prevent the biscuits from sticking to the pan.
+• Use parchment paper or silicone baking mats: Line your baking sheets with parchment paper or silicone baking mats to prevent the biscuits from sticking.
 This also helps with easy cleanup.

 • Shape the dough evenly: When shaping the dough into individual biscuits, ensure they are of the same size and thickness.
 This promotes even baking and consistent results.